Psychological Healing

 How do you get well if you don’t even know you are sick?

 In The Living Flame of Love Saint John of the Cross says that “it is impossible to perceive one’s darknesses without the divine light focusing on them” (1.22).
-This means, psychologically, that when you’re “sick” you cannot see your sickness unless it is illuminated by a truth from outside yourself.
+This means, psychologically, that when you’re spiritually “sick” you cannot see your sickness unless it is illuminated by a truth from outside yourself.

-So far so good, but what if faith doesn’t motivate you?
+But what if faith doesn’t motivate you?
 What then?

 Well, in the colloquial language of Alcoholics Anonymous, you must hit bottom.
 Preferably, you will not hit with enough force to kill you, but you should hit with sufficient impact to crack open your heart and let in a ray of divine light to illuminate your darkness.